Answered By: Colin Magee

 Let's go back to the library's webpage.
 Today we're going to find some articles using one of the library's databases.

-Databases are digital collections of library materials.
-Mostly the databases are collections of published articles that appear in newspapers, magazines, and scholarly journals.
+Databases are collections of library materials.
+Usually the databases are collections of articles that appear in newspapers, magazines, and scholarly journals.
 The library also has databases for streaming video collections, and eBook collections.
 Click on the first tile to access the list of different databases.

 In the next video, we'll search for some information using one of the library's databases.